 Single arch treatment is possible… under the right circumstances.
 The determining factor is the relationship between the lower and the upper front teeth (commonly referred to as “the bite.”)
 The depth of the bite as well as the amount of “overbite” both figure in to the decision.

 When crooked or overlapping teeth are straightened with braces, they move forward.
 If you have and overbite before treatment, aligning the crooked bottom teeth will improve it.
 If your front teeth come together in an edge-to-edge or underbite relationship at the start of treatment, treating the lower teeth only may actually make matters worse.
 As the lower teeth move forward, the front teeth may not come together at all after treatment.
 Although the teeth may look straighter, the bite may be worse.

-One option that can be considered as an alternative to full upper and lower braces in the case of lower crowding is interproximal reduction (IPR), also known as air-rotor stripping (ARS) or slenderizing.
+One option that can be considered as an alternative to full upper and lower braces in the case of lower crowding is InterProximal Reduction (IPR), also known as Air-Rotor Stripping (ARS) or slenderizing.
 Using thin diamond disks or files, small amounts of enamel are polished away from the sides of the crooked teeth providing the room needed for their alignment.
-Teeth altered in this way don’t need to move forward as they are aligned.
+Teeth altered in this way may not need to move forward as they are aligned.

 In more severe cases of lower crowding, the removal of a single front tooth may also be considered.
 This is an attractive option if one of the lower teeth is badly worn or there are problems with the overlying gums or bone.
 Eliminating a tooth that has lost its support can actually be a blessing if keeping it will require extensive gum grafting or aggressive slenderizing of perfectly normal teeth.